mattbgold/todo-aurelia/README.md

 # todo-aurelia

-This is essentially a combination of the Todo-MVC template and Aurelia starter kit
+This is essentially a combination of the [Todo-MVC template](https://github.com/tastejs/todomvc-app-template) and the [ES2016 Aurelia starter kit](https://github.com/aurelia/beginner-kits/tree/master/kit-es2016)

 install Node and jspm